rjkviegas/skills-workshops/week-8/designing_restful_routes/COACH_INSTRUCTIONS.md

 * Ask a few students to show their route maps.

+* Ask about difference between rest route convention and how Rails lets the programmer express a lot with a small amount of code.

-* Ask about nesting routes.
+* Ask about whether the nesting of routes is RESTful.
+(It is, but it's not necessary for RESTfulness.)

 * If appropriate, discuss the [model solution](solution-dont-look-until-after-workshop-over/solution.md).